 Afterword

 While I was not involved in the preparation of the first (1970) Jewish Radical Community Haggadah, I was an active participant in the Seder: "From Goshen to the Ocean to the Wilderness" and still have the unopened bottle of Kirschwasser that was to have been poured on the barbecuing lamb (recently noticed that it seems to be evaporating even though it has never been opened).
 Ever since then "So far..." has been a personal statement.
 I have produced a Haggadah in one form or another almost every succeeding year.
 Through this period many other Haggadot have offered ideas for expanding my awareness of how to realize the values of Pesach through the experience of the Seder.
-To give credit where it is due (in chronological order of publication though not necessarily how I came to know or learn from them):
+To give credit where it is due (in chronological order of publication though not necessarily how I came to know them):

 I have increased activities for younger people and others to participate in more than an intellectual manner.